Sitecore-Community/docs/documentation/xDB/How to refresh Reports/index.md

 ![Connection strings]({{ site.baseurl }}/img/Refreshing reports/connectionStrings.png)
 #### Step 2:
 Change parameter ```"MinimumVisitsFilter"``` in "\sitecore\shell\Applications\Reports\Dashboard\Configuration.config" file from 50 to 0.
-This parameter is responsible for specifying which interactions to show (if contact has ore or equal than 50 visits – show that in general statistic).
+This parameter is responsible for specifying which interactions to show (if contact has ore or equal than 50 visits - show that in general statistic).
 #### Step 3:
-Set ```"<sessionState … timeout="">"``` to 2 (default value is 20).
+Set ```"<sessionState ... timeout="">"``` to 2 (default value is 20).
 This makes Sitecore to flush information more often from RAM to Mongo DB.
 #### Step 4:
-Set ```"Analytics.AutoDetectBots"``` setting to ```false``` (you might not require this step, but just in case to be 100% sure that your requests won’t be filtered out as robots.
+Set ```"Analytics.AutoDetectBots"``` setting to ```false``` (you might not require this step, but just in case to be 100% sure that your requests won't be filtered out as robots.
 Sitecore has really advanced robots detection logic).
 #### Step 5:
 Open web site and visit some pages (better to open several times new "InPrivate" browser window and surf through that in order to generate several contacts and interactions).
 #### Step 6: